NavyaG-lab/Tech-writer/runbook.md

 ### Dealing with dataset failures

-If a dataset is erroring and causing an job node to fail on airflow, we can comment out the dataset from `itaipu` to stop it from failing in subsequent runs.
+If a dataset is erroring and causing an job node to fail on airflow, we should check to see if it is a critical dataset (current best way is to ask somebody).
+If the dataset is non-critical, we can comment out the dataset from `itaipu` to stop it from failing in subsequent runs.
 Here is an [example PR that does this](https://github.com/nubank/itaipu/pull/1603).
 You will also want to clear downstream jobs that were marked as failures to allow them to run (see [Making downstream jobs run when an upstream job fails](#making-downstream-jobs-run-when-an-upstream-job-fails)).

 ### Dealing with model failures